Adding and Removing Memory Pressure Application Sample

 This sample demonstrates the interoperation of managed garbage collection with unmanaged code.

 For information about using the samples, see the following topics:

 To build the sample using the Command Prompt

 Open the Command Prompt window and navigate to one of the language-specific subdirectories under the GCDemo directory.
-For information about required settings and the SDK Command Prompt, see How to: Set Sample Settings.
+For information about required settings and the SDK Command Prompt, see.

 Type msbuild GCDemoCS.sln or msbuild GCDemoVB.sln at the command line, depending on your choice of programming language.

 To build the sample using Visual Studio